 More About the Fertility Awareness Methods

-You can use the Fertility Awareness Methods to track changes in your body over the course of a menstrual cycle.
+You can use these methods to track changes in your body over the course of a menstrual cycle.
 This helps you find out which days you are likely to get pregnant.
-They work by helping you track your menstrual cycle and know when you are ovulating or when your ovaries release an egg.
+They work by helping you track your menstrual cycle and ovulation (when your ovaries release an egg).
 These are your fertile days.
 You can choose to not have sex or to use a barrier method (like a condom) on those days.
 If you have sex on fertile days or “unsafe” days, you are more likely to get pregnant.

-There are many ways to track fertility, like daily tracking of body temperature, cervical mucus, and the days of your period.
+There are many ways to track fertility.
+These include daily tracking of body temperature, cervical mucus, and the days of your period.
 Your provider can help you learn more about these methods and support you in making the best choice for you.

 How to Use the Fertility Awareness Methods